We have been extremely busy in Class 4 this last half term; the Year 6's have sat their SATs with the Year 5's keeping up the pace in lessons too.

 Alongside this we have looked at the history and cultural art of India.
 We have studied the ancient art technique of Batik.

-As part of the 'Art Waves' festival at the Spa we created our own 'pop up' art gallery at school, we created a journey of the process from the first design through to the final design and the making of the batik art.
-With this we also used our research skills to explore the history of batik and artists, whom we took our inspiration from.
+As part of the 'Art Waves' festival at the Spa we created our own 'pop up' art gallery at school.
+We created a journey of the process from the first design through to the final design and the making of the Batik art.
+With this we also used our research skills to explore the history of Batik and artists from whom we took our inspiration.

-This batik gallery was inspired by Beth McCoy: we hope you like it.
+This Batik gallery was inspired by the artist Beth McCoy, we hope you like it.

 After SATs it was the perfect opportunity for the class to get out and do something fun, still within the parameters of the national curriculum.
 As a class we chose to go climbing!
 We would: